Facilities Stats and History

 2019-2020 Tennis Courts Reconstruction

 The existing five (5) tennis courts’ surfaces at the high school were faded and cracked after years of wear and tear by countless players as well as the elements.
-Reconstruction of the courts began in Fall of 2019.
+Reconstruction of the courts began in Fall of 2019 and was completed in Spring of 2020.
 The chain link fence, posts, and fabric around the courts were all replaced as well as some paving repairs surrounding the area.
-We await warmer weather in order to complete the project with a fresh coat of paint and lining on the new surfaces.

 2020 Media Center Renovation